-Doctoral College Interdisciplinary Thesis Award: The winners of the 2020 and 2021 editions have been announced
+Doctoral College Interdisciplinary Thesis Award: The 2020 and 2021 Winners Have Been Announced

-The oral defenses for the Interdisciplinary Thesis Award took place on April 20 and 22, 2022.
-Awarded by the Doctoral College of the University of Montpellier, the Interdisciplinary Thesis Prize aims to recognize three doctoral graduates from the class of 2020 and three from the class of 2021 whose research and thesis work have an impact beyond their disciplines.
+On April 20 and 22, 2022, the oral defenses for the Interdisciplinary Dissertation Award took place.
+Awarded by the Doctoral College of the University of Montpellier, the Interdisciplinary Dissertation Prize aims to recognize three doctoral graduates from the class of 2020 and three from the class of 2021 whose research and dissertations have an impact beyond their respective disciplines.
 The awards ceremony will take place at the Jardin des Plantes following the Doctoral Degree Conferment Ceremony, which will be held on Monday, July 11, 2022, at the Corum in Montpellier.
 The University of Montpellier congratulates all the candidates and celebrates the success of the six winners of the competition.

 The “Interdisciplinary Thesis Award” recognizes research conducted during a doctoral program in which at least two different disciplines were required to address a scientific problem or a complex situation.
-In addition to their interdisciplinary nature, these theses are distinguished by their scientific quality, their originality, and often by the socio-economic impact of the research.
-All the presentations took place before a specialized jury composed of six members from different disciplines within the scientific community.
+In addition to their interdisciplinary nature, these theses stand out for their scientific quality, their originality, and often for the socioeconomic impact of the research.
+All the oral defenses took place before a specialized jury composed of six members from different disciplines within the scientific community.

 Criteria for the preliminary selection of candidates and for selection for the finals

-For each graduating class, six candidates were selected to participate in the finals, where they delivered a five-minute oral presentation using a single slide, before a six-member jury.
+For each cohort, six candidates were selected to participate in the finals, where they delivered a five-minute oral presentation using a single slide as support before a six-member jury.
 The jury evaluated the quality of the discussion and the presentation.
-It assessed the interdisciplinary nature of the topics by selecting the theses in which the contribution of different fields to resolving the research problem was most significant.
-The jury also evaluated whether innovative methods or approaches had been developed during the thesis.
+It assessed the interdisciplinary nature of the topics by selecting the dissertations in which the contribution of different fields to solving the research problem was most significant.
+The jury also evaluated whether innovative methods or approaches had been developed during the course of the dissertation.
 Finally, it considered the originality of the disciplinary combinations as well as the societal impact and the comprehensive nature of the approach.

 The 6 winning projects from the 2020 and 2021 editions of the Interdisciplinary Thesis Award